 To ensure that as many logical Pulumi resources and stacks can be stood up side-by-side without them conflicting, Pulumi automatically creates each resource’s name by combining the logical name with a random suffix appended afterwards.
 This approach to auto-naming also ensures Pulumi can replace resources with less downtime, by creating the replacement before needing to delete the old resource.
 In practice, both of these provide significant benefits.
 This means, however, that your resource’s physical name will typically look like

 You can disable this auto-naming on a per-resource basis if this isn’t right for you.
 Doing so lets you have precise physical names without random suffixes, but also means you lose the two benefits named above.

 Are my secrets ever visible?

-Pulumi provides primitives so you can enforce your secrets are stored in a secure manner in the CLI, state file and Pulumi Service.
+Pulumi provides primitives so you can enforce your secrets are stored in a secure manner in the CLI, state file and Pulumi Cloud.
 During an update, your secrets will be decrypted in memory and visible to your Pulumi program.
 It is your responsibility to ensure that you do not persist them outside of Pulumi without securing them.

 How does Pulumi manage secrets?

 When you set a configuration value, you may pass

 pulumi config set which causes the value to be encrypted so it can be safely persisted in